thegetty/lod-gateway/README.md

 PROCESS_NEPTUNE=            # The value must be "True" if Neptune processing is required

 FLASK_GZIP_COMPRESSION =    # The value must be "True" to enable gzip compression option

+PREFIX_RECORD_IDS=          # Configure the Prefixing of Record "id" Values:
+                            # The default behaviour is for all "id" values in a record to
+                            # be discovered recursively and to be prefixed if necessary,
+                            # if they are not already a HTTP(S) URL ("http(s)://...").
+                            # The default behaviour will take place if `PREFIX_RECORD_IDS`
+                            # is absent from the application's environment, or if defined
+                            # and configured explicitly as `PREFIX_RECORD_IDS=RECURSIVE`.
+                            # The other available prefixing behaviours are to prefix only
+                            # the top-level "id" of the record, which may be achieved by
+                            # setting `PREFIX_RECORD_IDS=TOP`, or to disable all prefixing
+                            # of record "id" values by setting `PREFIX_RECORD_IDS=NONE`.
 ```

 Using VS Code, it is possible to develop inside the container with full debugging and intellisence capabilities.
 Port 5001 is opened for remote debugging of the Flask app.
 For details see: https://code.visualstudio.com/docs/remote/containers